zenux-dev/Cyheck/README.md

 ![Forks](https://img.shields.io/github/forks/zenux-dev/Cyheck)

 ### Cyheck
-A cyber security bot made from scratch by me please if you want to self host the bot put the link of this repository here
+A cyber security discord bot made from scratch by me please if you want to self host the bot put the link of this repository here

 Invite me:https://discord.com/api/oauth2/authorize?client_id=815158077597679616&permissions=2147555392&scope=bot